 Although I am based in Glasgow I get to be an Edinburgh wedding photographer quite often through the year and definitely enjoy the change of scene over on the east coast.
-Lauren and Dave’s wedding at the George in Edinburgh as very memorable for me for a number of reasons.
+Lauren and Dave’s wedding at the Principle Edinburgh George Street Hotel as very memorable for me for a number of reasons.
 It was a very beautiful wedding, with lots of lovely hand made personal touches, there were a lot of pyrotechnics, I got to play with a dog in the park and I also lost the bride and groom in Edinburgh (but I got to ride around in a lovely old Rolls Royce looking for them again).
 The first dance was also an impressive, highly-choreographed, extravaganza.
 I thought, for a change, rather than me tell the story of the day I would let Lauren and Dave write their own blog post.
 I hope you enjoy it!

 “Being engaged for seven years only added to the hype and anticipation of our wedding.
 Luckily, Lauren loves planning and we both love weddings so we knew things would be fine.
 We’re not ones to go for particular wedding “themes” so we opted for “things we like” and just hoped that everything would come together somehow.
 Having said that, a wedding extravaganza is what we were going for and really wanted to make sure we could capture every moment.